RomainBV/eda-tadi-mco/README.md

 ```bash
 streamlit run preprocessing.py
 ```
 This opens a Streamlit interface for raw data preprocessing.
+Launch the computation for each sensor, making sure to select the correct test date.
 ### 6. Data annotation:
 Annotate raw data using tools like Audacity, following `TADI - All datasets analyses.xlsx`